Combinators

 This little function just takes a function and returns a function that takes

-the first two parameters in reverse. flip
+the first two parameters in reverse. flip is perfectly suited for those

 moments where you have the context of your function but not the data.

-to the function will allow you to pass in your context and will
+Applying flip to the function will allow you to pass in your context and will

 return a function waiting for the data.
 This will happen often when you're